logo

 Jared Weisfeld

 Hey, Scott.
 Good morning.
 It's Jared.
-I'll start with the first question then hand it over to Drew for the second.
-From Q3 to Q4, the concept of seasonality, it's been a unique one over the last three to five years.
+I'll start with the first question, then hand it over to Drew for the second.
+So from Q3 to Q4, you know, the concept of seasonality, you know, it's been a unique one over the last three to five years, right?
 No real such thing as seasonality.
-What I would think about is what Drew was talking about in the prior question with respect to just overall market conditions have really tightened here in the month of October.
-You're seeing the impact of the buy rates compress gross margin from Q3 to Q4.
+So I think, you know, what I would What I would think about is what Drew was talking about in the prior question with respect to just overall market conditions have really tightened here in the month of October.
+So you're seeing the impact of the buy rates compress gross margin from Q3 to Q4.
 As we said earlier, and we'll dovetail this into the second part, Legacy RXO saw some special projects and opportunities that helped offset that, but Legacy Coyote definitely felt the squeeze a little bit harder.
-When we think about that bridge from Q3 to Q4 with respect to the brokerage piece, it really is that aspect of increased cost of purchase transportation, which really makes it difficult to tie from a seasonal standpoint from Q3 to Q4.
-I'll hand it to Drew for the second piece.
+So when we think about that bridge from Q3 to Q4, with respect to the brokerage piece.
+It really is that aspect of increased cost of purchase transportation, which, you know, really doesn't, which really makes it difficult to tie from a seasonal standpoint from Q3 to Q4.
+And I'll hand it to Drew to the second piece.

 speaker

 Good morning, Scott.
-On the special projects, the first thing that I want to say is we've talked about for two years that at RXO we built relationships with our customers, that whenever there were spot loads and special projects that our base of contract business would put us into a position to receive those.
+On the special projects, you know, the first thing that I want to say is we've talked about for two years that at RxO, we've built relationships with our customers that whenever there were spot loads and special projects that our base of contract business would put us into a position to receive those.
 This is a small sample size of seeing what the power of that is whenever the market does turn.
-I think that's something that I want to make clear is that there were times of stress and RXO was the customer's first call.
-You're right that some of this did relate to Hurricane Helene and Milton on the special projects as well as the port for a few days.
-There were also some special retail projects that were out there for a couple of weeks that we were the customer's choice of being able to call and build on those.
-While spots are certainly not abundant, whenever they are there, we're picking up more than our fair share.
+So I think that's something that I want to make clear is that there were times of stress and RxO was the customer's first call.
+You're right that some of this did relate to Hurricane Helene and Milton. on the special projects, as well as the port tightness for a few days.
+But there were also some special retail projects that were out there for a couple of weeks that we were the customer's choice of being able to call and build on those.
+So while spots are certainly not abundant, whenever they are there, we're picking up more than our fair share.

 speaker